A Guide to Horizontal (Saddle) Kayak Racks

 A horizontal kayak rack, which is sometimes called a “saddle” rack, allows the kayak to sit on its hull during transportation.
 Therefore, the kayak sits flat on the roof of your car.

 Due to the design of the rack, it has the most surface area contact with the kayak compared to other types of kayak racks.
-This makes horizontal kayak racks extremely sturdy.

-Horizontal kayak racks are typically loaded from the rear of the car by pushing the kayak into place.
 Some racks even include a roller that sits along the rear of the car to make this process easier.
 Other horizontal kayak racks with lift assistance may load from the side of the vehicle.

-Recommended: A Guide to Lift-Assist Kayak Racks
+Also check out: A Guide to Lift-Assist Kayak Racks

 Advantages of Horizontal Kayak Racks